 regime for the regenerative receiver.
-Figure 2 shows the design of the receiverís coil.
+Figure 2 shows the design of the receiver's coil.

 Relay K1- any suitable relay.
 R18 limited current through the

-station is made from right parts that are installed in correct way.
+station is made from right parts that are installed in correct

-with antenna at least 3 meters long.
+something with antenna at least 3 meters long.
 Tune L3C12S3 for

 the best receiving.
-With help C19 set the receiver to the middle of the
+With help C19 set the receiver to the middle

+band.
 R6 should provide a smooth regeneration control.
 If not,

 change the distance along L4 and L5.
 If it is no regeneration,

 switch visa versa terminal of L4 or decrease distance between

 L4 and L5.
 Set the receiver in the middle of the 160s and tune